Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/final-steps/go-live-checklist.md

 Make sure events on [Sitecore Search are tracked](https://doc.sitecore.com/sdk/en/developers/latest/cloud-sdk/sitecore-search-events.html).
 This is important to ensure that you have analytics on Search but also to support personalization on search results.

 ### Security
-Perform a security review to ensure the correct access controls are in place and verify your data privacy compliance with XM Cloud by using the [privacy checklist](https://doc.sitecore.com/xmc/en/developers/xm-cloud/privacy-checklist.html).
+Perform a security review to ensure the correct access controls are in place and verify your data privacy compliance with SitecoreAI by using the [privacy checklist](https://doc.sitecore.com/xmc/en/developers/xm-cloud/privacy-checklist.html).

 Make sure your head application is setup with the appropriate security guidelines, as a reference check:
 - [Vercel Production checklist](https://vercel.com/docs/production-checklist#security)